Trip Date – November 2017

 I stayed that evening in Khujand, the capital and largest city in Sugdh.
 It is just shy of an hour’s drive southeast of Buston.
 In addition to the connection to his family and memorable welcome to Tajikistan, Behruz also offered me his apartment in Khujand for the night.
 I had already prepaid for a hotel room and decided to stick with it but couldn’t have been more appreciative of the offer.
 Khujand is home to the Historical Museum of Sugdh which contains a wide range of artifacts from around the region.
 Outside is a public park and courtyard.
 The site was only a few steps (literally) from the front door of my hotel.

 I spent most of the next day exploring the city on foot.
-Khujand is cut in half by the Syr Darya, a river the originates in Kyrgyzstan’s Tian Shan Mountains and flows all the way to the northern edge of the Aral Sea.
+Khujand is cut in half by the Syr Darya, a river that originates in Kyrgyzstan’s Tian Shan Mountains and flows all the way to the northern edge of the Aral Sea.
 Across the river is Somoni Park.
 There lies a large monument dedicated to Isma’il ibn Ahmad, an 8th century military emir, or commander, from the Samanid Empire.
 From the base of the statue, much of Khujand can be seen, including the 20 Years of Independence Stadium.
 The 25,000-seat venue is home to FK Khujand, a national football (soccer) club that competes in the nation’s top league.
 I also walked by what I was sure to be an outdoor hockey rink, although nobody was around to confirm my assumption.
 Near the river, I visited another memorial that commemorates prominent figures in the history of Tajikistan.
 As with most attractions in the city, the mountains provided a handsome backdrop.

 When checking out of the hotel, my credit card didn’t work which led me to paying for the room with a combination of currencies.
 I was on a four-country, long-weekend trip and was fortunately prepared for the situation.
 Before heading out of town, I took another walk through the Fortress grounds.
 Throughout my entire trip, the weather was on point which made for a game changing experience.